-- Continue potholing and clearing of obstructions at proposed OCS locations.
-Potholing will continue in Segments 1, 2, 3 and 4. - Continue construction at TPS-1 and TPS-2.
-Install main transformers at TPS-1. - Continue conduit and foundation installations for signal and Wayside Power Cabinet units in Segment 2. - Continue conduit and foundation installation for grade crossings houses in Segment 4. - Continue installation of impedance bonds. - Continue coordination with UPRR on grade crossing design.
-Follow up on information provided to UPRR for review. - Continue coordination with stakeholders on the Consistent Warning Time solution and advance location specific design. - Continue review of BBII work plans for upcoming construction activities. - Continue to progress design for PG&E interconnection towards 65%. - Continue coordination with PG&E on final design for PG&E infrastructure. - Continue design reviews and coordination with local jurisdictions. - Continue tree pruning and removals.
+- Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations.
+Potholing will continue in Segments 1, 2, 3 and 4. - Continue construction at TPS-1 and TPS-2. - Continue construction at PS-7, PS-4 and Switching Station.
+Transformer delivery for PS-7 and Switching Station has been pushed back to May. - Continue to install conduit and foundations for signal and WPC units in Segment 2 and 4. - Continue to install impedance bonds. - Continue to coordinate with stakeholders on the Consistent Warning Time solution and advance location specific design. - Continue to progress locations specific design for grade crossing system. - Review BBII work plans for upcoming construction activities. - Progress design for PG&E interconnection towards 95%. - Coordinate with PG&E on final design for PG&E infrastructure. - Coordinate with local jurisdictions to review designs. - Continue tree pruning and removals.